-P7F.3 Any Category A or B tree or hedgerow, or any Category C tree or hedgerow that has the growth potential to become Category A or B, lost as a result of development shall be adequately compensated elsewhere within the site, taking into account the size and condition of the lost items.
+P7F.3 Any Category A or B tree or hedgerow, or any Category C tree or hedgerow that has the growth potential to become Category A or B, lost as a result of development will normally be expected to be adequately compensated elsewhere within the site, taking into account the size and condition of the lost items.
 Replanting should comprise species that are characteristic of the area and enhance the landscape.
 Supplementary planting which strengthens the existing network of hedgerows will also be supported.